yeuchi/RunYasso800/README.md

 5. PAUSE is not displayed.

 # Google Play Versions
-1. April 11, 2020: 1st available on Google Play; functionally tested by self.
+1. April 11, 2020: 1st available on Google Play; functionally tested by 1 self run work-out.
-2. April 11, 2020: submitted for Google review.
+2. April 12, 2020: available on Google Play.
    a.
-Refactored viewModels,
+Refactored viewModels.
-   b. fixed: PersistActivity no longer renders partial data when there are no splits.
+   b.
+Fixed: PersistActivity no longer renders partial data when there are no splits.
+3. April 12, 2020: submited for Google review.
+   a.
+Fixed: RunActivity PAUSE / RESUME.

 # References
 1. How to do Yasso 800s, by Christine Luff, VeryWellFit, August 04, 2019\
 https://www.verywellfit.com/how-to-do-yasso-800s-2911888